 What Will I Experience?

-You may be instructed not to eat or drink anything for several hours prior to the MRCP.
+You may be instructed to not drink or eat for several hours prior to the MRCP study.

 You will be offered earplugs or a headset to reduce the noise of the MRI, which produces loud thumping and humming noises during imaging.
 MRI scanners are air-conditioned and well-lit.
 Some of our scanners have music you can listen to during the test.